ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/gerdes/04/am_04_gerdes.md

 ### Methodology

+- _Abstract_
+  - assumption about the dataset generation
 - _Intro_
   - based on leitmotif-approach, kindle interest through outlining the problem
 - _Related Work_ (analogous to **literature review**)